+10.6+ Amendment to the Landstar System, Inc. 1993 Stock Option Plan (Incorporated by reference to Exhibit 10.10 to the Registrant's Annual Report on Form 10-K for the fiscal year ended December 27, 1997 (Commission File No. 0-21238))

+10.7+ Form of Promissory Notes between the Company and certain directors, executive officers and management of the Company for exercise of stock options

+10.8+ First Amendment to the Landstar System, Inc. 1994 Directors Stock Option Plan

+10.9+ Second Amendment to the Landstar System, Inc. 1994 Directors Stock Option Plan

+10.10+ Form of Promissory Notes between the Company and certain directors, executive officers and management of the Company for federal income tax purposes

-- 10.10+ Amendment to the Landstar System, Inc. 1993 Stock Option Plan (Incorporated by reference to Exhibit 10.10 to the Registrant's Annual Report on Form 10-K for the fiscal year ended December 27, 1997 (Commission File No. 0-21238)) - $10.11+\,$ Form of Promissory Note between the Company and certain directors, executive officers and management of the Company. - (11) Statement re: Computation of Per Share Earnings: - 11.1\ Landstar System, Inc. and Subsidiary Calculation of Earnings $\mbox{\sc Per Common Share}$ - 11.2\ Landstar System, Inc. and Subsidiary Calculation of Diluted Earnings Per Share - (13) Annual Report to Shareholders, Form 10-Q or Quarterly Report to Shareholders: - 13.1\ Excerpts from the 1999 Annual Report to Shareholders - (21) Subsidiaries of the Registrant: - 21.1\ List of Subsidiary Corporations of the Registrant - (23) Consents of Experts and Counsel: - 23.1\ Consent of KPMG LLP as Independent Auditors of the Registrant - (24) Power of Attorney
+10.11+ Form of Promissory Notes between the Company and certain directors, executive officers and management of the Company for relocation purposes

+(11) Statement re: Computation of Per Share Earnings:

+- 11.1 Landstar System, Inc. and Subsidiary Calculation of Earnings Per Common Share - 11.2 Landstar System, Inc. and Subsidiary Calculation of Diluted Earnings Per Share - (13) Annual Report to Shareholders, Form 10-Q or Quarterly Report to Shareholders:

+13.1 Excerpts from the 2000 Annual Report to Shareholders

+(21) Subsidiaries of the Registrant:

+21.1 List of Subsidiary Corporations of the Registrant

+(23) Consents of Experts and Counsel:

+23.1 Consent of KPMG LLP as Independent Auditors of the Registrant

+(24) Power of Attorney:

-- 24.1\ Powers of Attorney
+24.1 Powers of Attorney

-- (27) Financial Data Schedules

-- 27.1\ 1999 Financial Data Schedule

-+management contract or compensatory plan or arrangement
++management contract or compensatory plan or arrangement Filed herewith.